AFontaine79/Execution-Tracer/README.md

   - Save this stream to a file for processing later.
   - Process this stream in real time with the Python script.
 - Snapshot the buffer after a crash or hard fault.
-  - Save this snapshot to flash or RAM.
-  - Offload the snapshot later as part of a crashlytics report.
+  - Save this snapshot to flash or RAM and offload the snapshot later as part of a crashlytics report.

 ### Example Sequence Diagram